lexy-ai/lexy/docs/docs/faq.md

 ## I think the name Lexy is super cool.

-We agree with you!
+Technically this isn't a question, but we agree with you!
 The name comes from "lexicon," defined as the vocabulary of a person, language, or branch of knowledge.